Designer Modeling through Design Style Clustering: Room Style Clustering

 \textbf{0.
 Empty-Initial rooms:} This cluster relates mostly to the initial designs made by the designers.
 These designs are from completely empty rooms to initial work-in-progress structures.

 \textbf{1.
-Complex wall mazes:} This cluster to the extreme of the structural patterns complexity layer, relates to more highly-linear, confined and maze-like rooms.
+Main architectural shapes:} Similar to other clusters within the same layer, this cluster relates to the development and definition of main architectural patterns that are somewhat symmetric.

 \textbf{2.
-Dense, less organized:} This cluster contains rooms that still have a certain objective but are moving towards more disorganized distributions of micro-patterns in relation to their density.
+Architectural complexification:} This cluster relates mostly to the complexification of wall structures by having dense wall chunks, representative architectural patterns, or symmetrical patterns.

 \textbf{3.
-Structural complexification:} This cluster relates mostly to the complexification of wall structures by having dense wall chunks, representative structural patterns, or symmetrical patterns.
+Bordered rooms with deeper architectural development:} This cluster relates mostly to rooms with an added wall border by the designer, and where the focus is to shape chambers and develop more visual structures.

 \textbf{4.
-Dense, full range leniency:} Focusing on density as the other two clusters within the same layer, this cluster relates to rooms that are in the full range of leniency from very rewarding, treasure rooms to very challenging boss rooms.
+Thick-walled small chambers:} This cluster to the far right region in fig.~\ref{fig:all-clusters}, relates to more highly-linear, confined and maze-like rooms.

 \textbf{5.
-Separating and populating chambers:} This cluster relates to the process of separating rooms into distinct chambers, focusing on the center of the room, and starting to populate rooms with enemies and treasures.
+High challenge, clear goal:} This cluster relates to well-shaped rooms with clear wall structures and goals, towards more challenge.

 \textbf{6.
-Balancing and optimizing:} This cluster contains a mix between corridors and chambers within rooms with a focus on balancing rooms and optimizing their design towards certain goals.
+Chamber separation with forced enemy encounter:} This cluster relates to rooms that are in the process of a clear segmentation into corridors and chambers, and that enforce to some extent enemy encounters for the player.

 \textbf{7.
-Bordered rooms with deeper structural development:} This cluster relates mostly to rooms with an added wall border by the designer, and where the focus is to shape chambers and develop more visual structures.
+Balancing and optimizing:} This cluster contains a mix between corridors and chambers within rooms with a focus on balancing rooms and optimizing their design towards certain goals.

 \textbf{8.
-Main structural shapes:} Similar to other clusters within the same layer, this cluster relates to the development and definition of main structural patterns that are somewhat symmetric.
+Separating and populating chambers:} This cluster relates to the process of separating rooms into distinct chambers, focusing on the center of the room, and starting to populate rooms with enemies and treasures.

 \textbf{9.
-Dense, disorganized micro-patterns:} This cluster clusters the extreme rooms that contain a high density of tiles, other than floor-tiles, without a clear structure or objective for the player.
+Dense, less organized:} This cluster contains rooms that still have a certain objective but are moving towards more disorganized distributions of micro-patterns in relation to their density.

 \textbf{10.
-High challenge, clear goal:} This cluster relates to well-shaped rooms with clear wall structures and goals, towards more challenge.
+Dense, full range leniency:} Focusing on density as the other two clusters within the same layer, this cluster relates to rooms that are in the full range of leniency from very rewarding treasure rooms to very challenging boss rooms.

 \textbf{11.
-Chamber separation with forced enemy encounter:} This cluster relates to rooms that are in the process of a clear segmentation into corridors and chambers, and that enforce to some extent, enemy encounters for the player.
+Dense, disorganized micro-patterns:} This cluster contains the extreme rooms that contain a high density of tiles, other than floor-tiles, without a clear structure or objective for the player.